JohnLCaron/rlauxe/README.md

 1. _Estimation_: for each contest, estimate how many samples are needed to satisfy the risk limit
 2. _Choosing contests and sample sizes_: the EA decides which contests and how many samples will be audited.
  This may be done with an automated algorithm, or the Auditor may make individual contest choices.
-3. _Random sampling_: The actual ballots to be sampled are selected in order from the sorted Manifest until the sample size is satisfied.
+3. _Random sampling_: The actual ballots to be sampled are selected in order from the sorted Card Manifest until the sample size is satisfied.
 4. _Manual Audit_: find the chosen paper ballots that were selected to audit and do a manual audit of each.
 5. _Create MVRs_: enter the results of the manual audits (as Manual Vote Records, MVRs) into the system.
 6. _Run the audit_: For each contest, using the MVRs, calculate if the risk limit is satisfied.